-(a) "Disposition" includes, but is not limited to, a transfer, conveyance, sale, gift, encumbrance, lease, or exchange.

-(b) "Management and control" includes disposition.

-(c) "Property" means real and personal property and any interest therein.
+- (a) "Disposition" includes, but is not limited to, a transfer, conveyance, sale, gift, encumbrance, lease, or exchange. - (b) "Management and control" includes disposition. - (c) "Property" means real and personal property and any interest therein. - (d) "Record title", as it relates to personal property, means: - (1) Documentary evidence of title, the delivery of which is necessary to transfer title to the property. - (2) In the case of an uncertificated security, registration of the security as reflected in the records of the issuer.

-Comment.
+Gomment.
 Subdivision (a) of Section 5125.110 makes clear that the term "disposition" is used in a broad sense and is not limited to a sale of the property.
 Subdivision (b) is included for drafting convenience.
 Subdivision (c) reflects the fact that real and personal property are treated the same in this chapter, except in special cases.
 A reference to community property means any interest in the property, including the interests of either spouse in the property.